oVirt/ovirt-site/source/release/3.6.1/index.html.md

  - System Errata query is invoked repeatedly and unnecessarily
  - The 'x' on the top right corner of the errata dialog doesn't close the dialog
  - CoCo infrastructure should provide a timeout for each command to prevent entities to be locked forever.
+ - Host move from 'up' to 'connecting' and back to 'up' from time to time
  - Unable to add slave to bond using slave id or modify existing slave using name
  - Add new host, error message not shown
  - [engine-backend] AddStoragePoolWithStorages fails with NullPointerException after iSCSI connection failure